MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ## Data model Power Platform CLI parameters

-You can use an optional `dataModel` parameter when uploading or downloading website configuration data using the Power Platform CLI.
+You need to the `modelVersion` parameter when uploading or downloading enhanced data model website configuration data using the Power Platform CLI.
+The value of `2` indicates to use the enhanced data model.

 Download
-`pac paportal download --path <path> --webSiteId <siteId> --dataModel <enhanced/standard>`
+`pac paportal download --path <path> --webSiteId <siteId> --modelVersion 2`

 Upload
-`pac paportal upload --path <path> --dataModel <enhanced/standard>`
+`pac paportal upload --path <path> --modelVersion 2`

 See [Power Platform CLI parameters](../configure/power-platform-cli.md#parameters) for more information.